10 AI Prompts Every Teacher Should MasterSixth formers in grey blazers and colourful ties discussing ideas in a modern study area with laptops

 Assessment Note: Use this prompt for formative assessments where feedback influences next steps, not for high-stakes summative marking that requires your professional judgment.

-4. EAL and SEND Modifications for Mainstream Activities
+How Can AI Create EAL and SEND Modifications for Classroom Activities?

 The Problem: Your lesson plan works well for most students, but you need rapid modifications for learners with English as an additional language or special educational needs.